-As at October 31, 2023, 88% of credit-impaired loans were either fully or partially collateralized (October 31, 2022 - 88%).
+(1) As at October 31, 2023, 88% of credit-impaired loans were either fully or partially collateralized (October 31, 2022 - 88%).
 For details on the types of collateral held against credit-impaired assets and our policies on collateral, refer to the Credit risk mitigation section of Management's Discussion and Analysis.
-In a credit is particular and the properties of the credit risk mitigation section of Management's Discussion and Analysis.